Make Up a System (2.0)

 • and a Hanwha PNM-9000QB covert camera unit with SLA-T2480VA heads in the ITM and in signs at each teller station.

-The two indoor supplemental cameras connect to PoE ports on the TP-Link, while the non-PoE ports connect to the intrusion panel as well as the two outdoor supplemental cameras and the NVR.
+The two indoor supplemental cameras connect to PoE ports on the auxiliary switch, while the non-PoE ports connect to the intrusion panel as well as the two outdoor supplemental cameras and the NVR.
 Those outdoor supplemental cameras consist of:

 • an Axis P1518-LE on the side of the building, facing the driveway entrance, to provide an alarm-triggered LPR capability